sckott/recology/_posts/2020-02-10-how-many-parameters.md

 - [Software engineering Stackexchange][so2]
 - [Stackoverflow][so3]

+## Data

+Data for this post, created below, is in the github repo [sckott/howmanyparams](https://github.com/sckott/howmanyparams).

 ## What about R?

 What do the data show in the R language?
 Just like the blog post on php above, let's have a look at a lot of R packages to get a general data informed consensus on how many parameters are used per function.

-It's incredibly likely that there is a better way to do what i've done below; but this is my hacky way of getting to the data.
+It's incredibly likely that there is a better way to do what I've done below; but this is my hacky way of getting to the data.

 What I've done in words: